decredcommunity/events/reports/20191107-panel-international-law-and-daos-medellin-colombia.md

-# Panel International Law and DAOs in Medellín, Colombia
+# Journey 4.0 in Medellín, Colombia

 Report by @elian